farookahmedalishaik/chat-intent-pipeline/README.md

 ## Intent Classification Model Training
 The `finetune_bert.py` script orchestrates the training process, leveraging the Hugging Face Transformers library.

-* Training Data: Custom dataset (details on preprocessing and tokenization are handled separately)
+* Training Data: Preprocessed and tokenizded from the central MYSQL database
-* Training Epochs: 3
+* Training Epochs: 6 (configurable in config.py)
 * Batch Sizes: Train: 16, Evaluation: 32
 * Framework: PyTorch with Hugging Face Trainer API

-### Key Results (from Validation Set during training):
+### Results (from Validation Set during training):
 The model was evaluated on a held-out validation set after each epoch.
 The final performance metrics, based on the best model, are:

 * Validation Loss: Approximately 0.0078
 * Validation Accuracy: Approximately 99.88%

-These results demonstrate the model's high accuracy and effectiveness in identifying user intents.
-The fine-tuned model checkpoint is committed to this repository and is located in the `artifacts/bert_intent_model/` directory.
+Note: These values might vary with each training run.

 ## Test Set Metrics

-The fine-tuned BERT model's performance on the held-out test set is summarized below.
-A full interactive confusion matrix is available in the live Streamlit dashboard for deeper analysis.
+The fine-tuned BERT model's performance on the unseen test set is summarized below.A full interactive confusion matrix is available in the live Streamlit dashboard.

 * Accuracy = 0.925
 * Precision =0.920